gitgroch/Project_2_quiz/TESTLOG.md

 - All Images are responsive and scale to screen size.
 - All Media queries work as intended to adjust elements for different screen sizes.
 - I did not find any instance of elements such as text or images touching the side of the screen at any screen size.
-- No ineternal errors are generated on the page or the console due to user actions
+- No internal errors are generated on the page or the console due to user actions
 - There are no remaining app breaking bugs.

 ## Lighthouse